Do I need surgery after an ACL rupture ?

 In summary best option for ACL tear

-For complete tears of the ACL, conservative treatment, meaning no surgery, can potentially be successful in patients who do not intend to return to high level activities that involve cutting, pivoting, jumping or contact sports.
-There is evidence to suggest that you can get back to these sports without surgery.
+For complete tears of the ACL, conservative treatment, meaning no surgery, is showing great promise can potentially be successful in patients, including those intend to return to high level activities that involve cutting, pivoting, jumping or contact sports.

 - asymptomatic, mobile, strong knee